Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope.

 About the Farmville Area Habitat for Humanity

 In 1990, a group of local citizens joined together with the goal of bringing Habitat for Humanity to the Farmville Area.
-Twenty-six years later, during which 33 homes have been built or repaired, the Farmville Area Habitat for Humanity continues to serve those in need of safe, decent, affordable housing in the counties of Prince Edward, Buckingham, Cumberland, and Charlotte.
+Twenty-seven years later, during which 37 homes have been built or repaired, the Farmville Area Habitat for Humanity continues to serve those in need of safe, decent, affordable housing in the counties of Prince Edward, Buckingham, Cumberland, and Charlotte.
 The addition of the ReStore in 2009, where gently used furniture, household goods, appliances, and building materials are donated and resold to the public, helps Habitat serve even more people locally.

 The Farmville Habitat partners with individuals, churches, businesses, civic organizations, government, schools, and other nonprofits to make a lasting impact in the community.
 Now more than ever, our nation and our local community are in the middle of an affordable housing crisis.
-Lower-income individuals and families are forced to make tough decisions to either live in substandard housing or to spend too much of their income on housing costs.
+Many individuals and families are forced to make tough decisions to either live in substandard housing or to spend too much of their income on housing costs.

 The Farmville Habitat knows that none of this would be possible without the generosity of donors and volunteers who all embrace the simple belief that everyone deserves a decent place to live.